Janae-Waldon/CS-570/README.md

 Leonardo Gomez, cssc1194
 Janae Waldon, cssc1183

-File manifest (name of all files included in this project): a2.c a2.h main.c
+1) File manifest (name of all files included in this project): a2.c a2.h main.c

-Compile instructions:
+2) Compile instructions:

-Operating instructions (include any/all command line options/arguments, required inputs, etc):
+3) Operating instructions (include any/all command line options/arguments, required inputs, etc):

-List/description of novel/significant design decisions:
+4) List/description of novel/significant design decisions:
+Path:
+- All the functions that require user input will require the user to enter path, if path is not specified it will default to current path.
+  ex: When the user runs the file the following outputs will happen.
+  Menu

 Functions:
 void insert(char* filename, long offset):
   - If the user chooses an offset that exceed the number of characters in the file, it will just append to the end.